nelsonGX/totallynotfake.news-bot/README.md

 2. install discord.py
 3. setup the nginx or apache web server
 4. fill in the token, URL and file path
+5. run bot.py

+# Note

+The index.html is provided in the file.
+You can use it as the "/" page.